nelsoft-easyshop/react-serverside-renderer/README.md

 Once the page is loaded into the browser, the client side reactjs kicks in and the javascript magic begins using the available [webpack](http://webpack.github.io/) bundled reactjs files.

-This bundle adds a Twig extension to load the reactjs properties.
+This bundle also a Twig extension to allow react to be used directly with your twig templates.
+You need not enable the server side renderer to make use of this feature.

 ### React Tags